null2264/ThinkPad-L460-OpenCore/README.md

 > This repository's main goal is to document my hackintosh journey.
 It is not meant to provide an out-of-the-box experience on doing hackintosh!
 If you're new to Hackintosh please make your own EFI by following [Dortania guide](https://dortania.github.io/) instead
 >
 > If you insist on using my EFI, use it with your own risk, please note that I will **NOT** provide any support
->
-> I am not responsible for any damages you may cause

 ## 💻 Hardware
 - CPU: Intel Core i5-6300U